-Ava is passionate about traffic engineering, giving back to the community, and sharing snacks.
+Ava Li is passionate about traffic engineering, giving back to the community, and sharing snacks.

 Ava has worked at Binnie since July 2016.
 As an engineer, she works on traffic control plans and management plans that go along with them.
 These plans help to ensure all traffic modes are safely re-routed or detoured during construction periods.
 On a typical day, she carries out traffic impact studies for developers to evaluate and analyze the potential effects a development will have on the surrounding road networks.

 In university, Ava chose engineering because she saw it as a challenge.
 She had aimed to one day become an architect, but as her passion grew, she decided to continue with civil engineering.
-Originally, her focus was on hydrology (study of the movement of water), until she was referred to Binnie by a friend.
+Originally, her focus was on hydrology (the study of the movement of water), until she was referred to Binnie by a friend.
 This fresh start led her into traffic engineering, and she’s been happily at it ever since.
-Ava will be eligible to attain her professional engineer status and receive her P.Eng. designation this spring.

 The most enjoyable aspect of Ava’s job is traffic modelling.
 This involves setting parameters and estimating how traffic will react to different scenarios.
 She determines traffic volumes, origin-destination pairs (number of vehicles, pedestrians, and cyclists they are measuring from point A to point B, C, or D).
 She calculates the percentage of trucks on a roadway and other necessary information to figure out how to best plan for developments and keep traffic under control.